| CloserLook > John > John 18:1-40 |

 In

-Psa 118:27, referring to the brazen altar, we find the words "--- bind the sacrifice with cords, even unto the horns of the
+Psalm 118:27, referring to the brazen altar, we find the words "--- bind the sacrifice with cords, even unto the horns of the altar."

 No,

-it wasn't the ropes, which had been tightly knotted around Jesus’ wrists, which bound Him.
+it wasn't the ropes which had been tightly knotted around Jesus’ wrists which

 It